 Adapted from Martha Stewart

 Note: I did not have a small melon baller that the recipe called for, so I went to the only shop in Hengelo specialized in kitchen utensils.
 They did indeed have a small kitchen baller, all shiny stainless steel.
 It cost 26 Euros.
-I was not willing to cough up 26 Euros for a gadget I would use once or twice a year, maybe.
-I found out that using a small pointed knife works too.
+I was not willing to cough up 26 Euros for a gadget I would use once or twice a year (maybe).
+I found out that using a small pointed knife works too, though if you have a melon baller, it will make the job easier.

 1 tablespoons unsalted butter